jopaik/network_demos/network_backups_git/README.md

 TASK [Retrieve a repository from a distant location and make it available to the local EE] ***
 changed: [localhost]
 ```
-`The above task is used tp clone the network-demos-rep from the gitea repository to the execution environment`
+`The above task uses `ansible..scm.git_retrieve` to clone the network-demos-rep from the gitea repository to the execution environment`
 ```
 TASK [Network Backup and Resource Manager] *************************************
 ```